Causal Inference in Recommender Systems: A Survey and Future Directions: Technical Details of Existing Works of Causal Inference-based Recommender Systems

 \subsubsection{Causal Inference for Fairness in Recommendation}

-The definition of achieving fairness naturally matches the counterfactual world in causal inference.
-For example, to judge whether a recommender system is fair or not under a certain user profile, a counterfactual-manner question should be: \textit{would the recommendation results change if the certain user profile is changed?} Li~\textit{et al.}~\cite{Li2021personalizedCF} proposed the concept of counterfactual fairness of recommendation that with modifying the value of a given feature, the distribution of recommendatin probability keeps the same.
-The authors approach the problem by proposing users' personalized demand for fairness, and the core idea is to obtain feature-independent user embeddings.
-To achieve it, a filter module is proposed after the embedding layer to remove those information relevant to sensitive features and then obtain the filtered embeddings.
-The authors then proposed a prediction module which uses filtered embeddings to predict sensitive features, under an adversarial-learning manner along with the main recommendation loss functions.
+The concept of achieving fairness naturally aligns with the counterfactual world in causal inference.
+For instance, when evaluating the fairness of a recommender system for a specific user profile, one can pose a counterfactual question: \textit{Would the recommendation results change if the user profile were altered?} Li~\textit{et al.}~\cite{Li2021personalizedCF} introduced the notion of counterfactual fairness in recommendation, where modifying the value of a given feature ensures that the distribution of recommendation probabilities remains unchanged.
+The authors address this issue by introducing personalized fairness criteria for users.
+The core idea is to acquire user embeddings that are independent of specific features.
+To accomplish this, they propose a filtering module positioned after the embedding layer, which eliminates information relevant to sensitive features and generates filtered embeddings.
+Subsequently, the authors introduce a prediction module that utilizes these filtered embeddings to predict sensitive features, employing an adversarial learning approach in conjunction with the primary recommendation loss functions.